Need support? Text ā€œWAVESā€ to 741741.

 • Meanwhile, stigma and fear of repercussions often keep people silent.

-We also work tirelessly to help them navigate the financial, logistical, and bureaucratic hurdles that too often stand in the way of getting help.
+We also help them navigate the financial, logistical, and bureaucratic hurdles that too often stand in the way of getting help.
 From understanding TRICARE paperwork to identifying sliding scale options or grants, we’re there.

 Education is a cornerstone of prevention and early intervention.
 That’s why we created our MEDAL program — Military Eating Disorder Awareness and Literacy.